RayhanYulanda/Attendize-Scanner-Mobile/README.md

 # Attendize Scanner Mobile
-Attendize is a free & open-source ticket selling and event management platform.
+Attendize is a free, open-source ticket selling and event management platform.
 So, this app is ticket scanner for attandize using flutter

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is made by Flutter.

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 <p align="center">